 TLS is caused by the fast breakdown of cancer cells.
 TLS can cause kidney failure and the need for dialysis treatment, abnormal heart rhythm, seizure, and sometimes death.
 Your healthcare provider may do blood tests to check you for TLS.

-Your doctor or nurse is there to help you throughout your treatment.
-They are also there to answer any questions you may have about side effects that may happen with treatment.
-See what other questions you may want to ask with our customizable Conversation Starter.CONVERSATION STARTER
+Your doctor or nurse is there to help you throughout your treatment, and they can answer any questions about side effects that may happen.
+Use our Conversation Starter to see what you may want to ask them.DOWNLOAD NOW